-- 1) The Physics of Music and Musical Instruments Created by David Lapp, Wright Fellow, 2002-03 (Free PDF at: http://kellerphysics.com/acoustics/Lapp.pdf) - 2) Physics in the Arts (1st Ed.) by P.U.P.A Gilbert and W. Haeberli, Academic Press (2011)
+Recommended Reading: Physics in the Arts (1st or 2nd Ed.) by P.U.P.A Gilbert and W. Haeberli, Academic Press.

 Course Web Page:

 D2L

 Course information can be found here throughout the semester.
 The syllabus, lecture notes, projects and homework will be found here.
 Check it regularly!!